-Today’s photos are from the post on this date in 2013 while living in Diani Beach, Kenya when we embarked on a mini-vacation to celebrate our one-year anniversary of world travel.
-Tomorrow is our eight-year anniversary of embarking on our world journey.
+Today’s photos are from the post on this date in 2013 while living in Diani Beach, Kenya, when we embarked on a mini-vacation to celebrate our first anniversary of world travel.
+Tomorrow is our eighth anniversary of embarking on our world journey.
 For more from this date, please click here.

 |Finally, we were able to take photos of the elusive Colobus Monkey.
 Note the long sideburns.|

 What a fantastic three-night stay at The Sands at Nomad Resort!
 They treated us like royalty, knowing we’d be documenting our entirely unnecessary experiences.
 Today’s photos bring back many pleasant memories, which bring a smile to our faces during this challenging time.

 Many times we ask for special pricing for several reasons:

 - We’ll be promoting the business, not only while we’re on the premises, but also for years to come via our website

 - In most cases, we’ll be staying longer than most guests

 - We have acquired a five-star rating as renters from past property owners and property managers

 |Another Colobus with the long swatches of hair.
 Not all of them had these particular markings.|

 As in the case of those mentioned above short three-night stay, our special pricing included a discount of 30% off the regular room rates.
 We were happy with that at the time.
 But, now, after researching online, their prices have increased by 40%.
 Today, their room rates range from a low of US $329, INR 24551, to a high of US $418, INR 31192, per night.
 Such prices would be beyond our reach if we could return to Kenya anytime soon.